olderzeus/kb-firmware-modifier/README.md

 5. When the firmware installer launches, click **Start**.
 6. After installation finishes, close the installer.
 7. Unplug and reconnect the keyboard.
 The new keymap will take effect.

+## ♲ Firmware recovery
+- Firmware can be installed into the keyboard repeatedly
+- To restore your device to its factory firmware settings, please use the [Lenovo Official Firmware Installer][Lenovo official firmware installer](https://support.lenovo.com/us/en/solutions/pd026745-thinkpad-compact-usb-keyboard-with-trackpoint-overview-and-service-parts).

 ---